 What is the role of external linking in internal link optimization?

 External linking can play a role in internal link optimization by providing additional context and authority to your pages.

-When you link to high-quality external sources, you are signaling to search engines that your content is relevant and valuable.
+When you link to high-quality external sources, you signal to search engines that you have relevant, valuable content.

 However, it is important to make sure that your external links are relevant and authoritative, as linking to low-quality or spammy sources has a negative impact on your SEO.

 Ready to optimize internal links on your site?